TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 == Changelog ==

 = 1.0.1.3
-* Reverts JS implementation to working one
+* Reverts JS implementation to more compatible one
-* Implements the fixes from 1.0.1.2
 * Fixes minor CSS issues
 * Implements optional Freemius analytics
 * Fixes some transactions not being stored in the CO2ok backend